 District of Columbia Medicaid history

 The District of Columbia implemented a Medicaid program in July 1968.
 In general, children, pregnant women, parents, and other non-elderly adults enrolled in DC Medicaid are covered by managed care plans.
 Most other DC Medicaid beneficiaries are covered through fee-for-service Medicaid.
-As of 2014, about 72 percent of DC Medicaid beneficiaries were enrolled in managed care.
+As of 2018, about 71% of DC Medicaid beneficiaries were enrolled in managed care.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.